EqualifyEverything/equalify/docs/user/3-interpreting-audit-data-and-dashboards/3-4-setting-up-custom-chart-and-table-views.md

 ## Ignoring Blockers
 Sometimes, a scan might flag something that is a false positive or an issue you cannot fix immediately (e.g., a template issue).
 You can click the Ignore button on any blocker.
 The blocker is removed from your total count immediately.

+Ignoring a blocker also ignores every identical copy of it on other pages in the audit, so a template-level issue only needs to be ignored once.
+The Recommendations view groups these copies for you, which makes it the quickest place to ignore a repeated issue.

 Furthermore, the ignore status is persistent.
 Meaning, future scans will continue to ignore this blocker, so it doesn't clutter your report.
-You can always View Ignored items and reactivate them if needed.<br>
+You can always View Ignored items and reactivate them if needed.
+Reactivating restores every copy.<br>
 <img src="https://github.com/EqualifyEverything/equalify-docs/blob/e8904525428482d7a38868aab32695998eb3eeaf/user/User%20Guide%20Images/Sec%203_Ignoring%20Blockers.png" alt="Issue status controls showing Ignored labels with crossed-eye icons and a green Active button for toggling issue visibility." width="200"/><br>
 When an issue has been ignored, the chart immediately updates with an updated blocker count.
 ```important